jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 <img src="/assets/capsule/cluster2.jpg" style="border:none;width:80%">
 </div>

 The first paper opens a new approach in the deep learning, and the second paper explores deeper into its potential.
-For those interested, i will suggest my second article on [Matrix capsule](https://jhui.github.io/2017/11/14/Matrix-Capsules-with-EM-routing-Capsule-Network/)).
+For those interested, I will suggest my second article on [Matrix capsule](https://jhui.github.io/2017/11/14/Matrix-Capsules-with-EM-routing-Capsule-Network/).

 ### CapsNet architecture